Can Notre Dame gain any ground on Clemson and Bama?

 Offense

 With Brandon Wimbush behind center, the Irish knocked off a good Michigan, 24-17, but labored past Ball State (24-16) and Vanderbilt (22-17).
-Those were behind their fall from ninth in the preseason S&P+ S&P+ S&P+ to 20th despite the unbeaten start.
+Those were behind their fall from ninth in the preseason S&P+ to 20th despite the unbeaten start.

-2018’s2018’s2018’s second Notre Dame team needed far less good fortune.
-Book took over for Wimbush and proceeded to torch Wake Forest, Stanford, and Virginia Tech...
+2018’s second Notre Dame team needed far less good fortune.
+Book took over for Wimbush and proceeded to torch Wake Forest, Stanford, and Virginia Tech.
 ND won those games by an average of 24 points each.
-He was brilliant down the stretch in a near-upset against Pitt, and Notre Dame was barely challenged again in the regular seasongain in the regular seasongain in the regular season.
+He was brilliant down the stretch in a near-upset against Pitt, and Notre Dame was barely challenged again in the regular season.

 Book suffered injured ribs, which kept him out of the win over Florida State and rendered him less effective against Syracuse and USC.
 And he had little to offer against an inevitable Clemson defense.
 But even with a fade, he finished with a 68 percent completion rate, a 154 passer rating, and 19 touchdowns to seven interceptions.